 5. Ask yourself; “What is my child trying to communicate to me?”
 Finding yourself in a behavioral challenge gives you the opportunity as a parent to become a detective and to uncover the meaning behind your child’s behaviors.
-A child who is demanding more and more of your attention is probably not feeling connected to you in a way that is satisfying to their own personal need.
-Your opportunity is to find out how to create a stronger connection.
+A child who is demanding more and more of your attention is probably not feeling connected to you in a way that is satisfying their own personal need for attention.
+Your parenting opportunity is to find out how to meet that need and to create a stronger connection.

-6. Children spell love “TIME.”
-When you are having fun and doing activities that your child loves they feel a strong connection to you.
+6. Your child spells love “TIME.”
+So have fun often and do activities that your child loves because this will create a strong connection with you.
 A one on one date is a fun and exciting way to connect on a deep heart felt level with your child.
 A date allows you the time to talk to your child without the outside interruptions of life.
 It creates an opportunity for a meaningful, heart to heart conversation to unfold.
 This is not a time for “hidden agendas” about behavior.
 It is a time for sincerely enjoying each others company.